Walkthrough: Mount a File System from a Different VPC

-In this walkthrough, you set up an Amazon EC2 instance to mount an Amazon EFS file system that is in a
+In this tutorial, you set up an EC2 instance to mount an EFS file system

-different virtual private cloud (VPC).
-You do this using the EFS mount helper.
-The mount helper
+that is in a different virtual private cloud (VPC).
+You do this using the EFS mount

-is part of the amazon-efs-utils
+helper.
+The mount helper is part of the amazon-efs-utils

 set of tools.
-For more information about
+For

 The client's VPC and your EFS file system's VPC must be connected using either a VPC peering connection or a VPC transit gateway.
-When you use a VPC peering connection or transit gateway to connect VPCs, Amazon EC2 instances that are in one VPC can access EFS file systems in another VPC, even if the VPCs belong to different accounts.
+When you use a VPC peering connection or transit gateway to connect VPCs, EC2 instances that are in one VPC can access EFS file systems in another VPC, even if the VPCs belong to different accounts.

 Using Amazon EFS with Microsoft Windows–based clients isn't supported.